SalishSeaCast/docs/work_env/porting_to_python3.rst

 Porting the :py:obj:`SalishSeaTools` Package
 ============================================

-This section describes the types of changes that had to be made to port the :ref:`SalishSeaTools` (including the :py:obj:`nowcast` codebase) from Python 2.7 to Python 3.5 in October 2015.
+This section describes the types of changes that had to be made to port the :ref:`SalishSeaToolsPackage` (including the :py:obj:`nowcast` codebase) from Python 2.7 to Python 3.5 in October 2015.